lalosuarez/angular/README.md

-# angular
+# AngularJS
-Angular basic skeleton
+This is an AngularJS basic application.